|

 emerged

 in plain view on the assembly side.
-He seemed to step out of
+The mirrors left nothing to

 the